How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 Let’s dive into what to do in Santa Monica in one weekend.

-Start your trip off on the right foot with dinner and drinks in town.
-Here are two spots worth considering for dinner:
+Start your Santa Monica trip off on the right foot with dinner and drinks in town.
+Here are a few spots worth considering for dinner:

 - Tu Madre: The vibe at Tu Madre is reason alone to visit, but the food and drinks are also fantastic.
 The casual spot puts a playful spin on Mexican food, offering creative tacos, burritos, bowls, and more.
 I’m a huge fan of their fried avocado taco (one of their many vegan options!), and they have really great margaritas.
 If you get there early enough, join for their happy hour, which is from 3pm to 6pm on Fridays!